Visiting Fell Foot: What you need to know

 If you’re showing any of the symptoms of coronavirus, or if you've been in contact with anyone that has the virus in the last 14 days, please don’t visit.

-We currently have two toilets open for visitors.
+The toilet block in the main car park is now open for visitors and includes a disabled toilet.
 We're working hard to open more toilets as soon as we can do so, safely.

-We are accepting day boat launches for non-Active Base members.
-Please contact firstname.lastname@example.org or call 015395 31273.
+Day boat launches for non-Active Base members are available by pre-arrangement only.
+Please contact email@example.com or call 015395 31273.
 Payment can be made either over the phone or on site.
 Please note, we can only accept card payments.

 If you have your own canoe, kayak or stand up paddleboard you can launch from the south of the park as normal.